|

 (who owned another breed and looked down her nose at Morgans) was horrified that I would do such a thing.
 When I asked her why, and noted that after all,

-we were talking about Pat, her dismissive comment to me was "well, I guess your horses are born broke".
+we were talking about Pat, her dismissive comment was "well, I guess your horses are born broke".

 Although she did not intend to do it, she had actually complimented